Saurabh-Mudgal/rock-paper-scissors-TDD-OOP/README.md

 $ node -v
 $ npm -v
 ```
-Proceed to install the dependencies as follows:
+Download or clone this repository.
+Navigate to the root folder where you cloned this repository and proceed to install the dependencies as follows:
 ```git
 $ npm install
 ```